Dean: Richard Halterman

 The rapidly expanding field of computing continues to demand an ever-increasing number of technically educated people.
 The type of computer education needed also continues to shift.
 Computer graduates this year will be taking jobs that were not even available when they entered college four years ago.
 Southern Adventist University offers several computer curricula designed to meet the needs of students desiring to enter the computing field but coming to the University with a wide-range of interests and abilities.

-The B.S. degree in Computer Science, Computer Science Concentration, is designed to prepare for a wide range of computing professions.
+The B.S. degree in Computer Science is designed to prepare for a wide range of computing professions.
 Software engineers, software developers, systems analysts, programmer/analysts, network engineers, database administrators, and data specialists are among the professions held by computer scientists.
-The B.S. degree in Computer Science, Embedded Systems Concentration, is designed to prepare students for work in the exciting field of embedded systems.
-Embedded systems professionals are a type of computer engineer who deals with the use of computers which are embedded in other systems, such as automobiles, robots, PDAs, etc. Computer science professionals in both areas are distinguished by the high level of theoretical expertise and innovation they apply to complex problems and to the application of new technologies.
+Computer science professionals are distinguished by the high level of theoretical expertise and innovation they apply to complex problems and to the application of new technologies.

 The B.A. degree in Computer Science allows students to combine a computing degree with a minor or major in another academic area offering a B.A., for instance English, history, or music.
 This combination is useful in occupations such as teaching high school.

-The B.S. in Computer Systems Administration is designed to prepare graduates who will administer the complex computer systems and networks now common in the business world.
+The B.S. in Information Technology is designed to prepare graduates who will administer the complex computer systems and networks now common in the business world.
 It requires a minimum of programming, mathematics, and business courses, while concentrating on the technical issues needed to administer and support modern network computing systems and software.